basaris/8-puzzle/README.md

 | - | - | - |
 | 4 | 5 | 6 |
 | 7 | 8 |   |

+1. With the Uniform Cost Search Algorithm (UCS)

+We created the class `Board` that describes the board with all its methods (tile movement, goal board and a bunch of return methods).
+The function `uniformCostSearch` is the one that counts the solving sequence from the initial state to the goal state.
+We define a priority queue and a list of all the explored states.
+It visits all the possible states with a cost priority till it finds out the correct path to the goal state.